Consulate-General of China, Auckland

-The Consulate-General of the People's Republic of China in Auckland (中华人民共和国驻奥克兰总领事馆 (Zhōnghuá Rénmín Gònghéguó Zhù Àokèlán Zǒnglǐngshìguǎn)) is a diplomatic mission of the People's Republic of China (PRC) at 630 Great South Road in the Greenlane suburb of Auckland, New Zealand.
+The Consulate-General of the People's Republic of China in Auckland (中华人民共和国驻奥克兰总领事馆 (Zhōnghuá Rénmín Gònghéguó Zhù Àokèlán Zǒnglǐngshìguǎn)) is a diplomatic mission of the People's Republic of China (PRC) at 588 Great South Road in the suburb of Ellerslie in Auckland, New Zealand.
 The consulate serves cities in the Auckland Region, Waikato region, and the Northland Region.

 History

-On 9 May 1991 the People's Republic of China signed the "Agreement on the Establishment of Consulate Generals and the Memorandum on the Consulate Districts of the Consulate General of the People's Republic of China in Auckland and that of New Zealand in Shanghai," which allowed for the establishment of the Consulate-General of the People's Republic of China in Auckland and the Consulate-General of New Zealand in Shanghai and their respective consular districts.
+On 9 May 1991, the People's Republic of China signed the "Agreement on the Establishment of Consulate Generals and the Memorandum on the Consulate Districts of the Consulate General of the People's Republic of China in Auckland and that of New Zealand in Shanghai," which allowed for the establishment of the Consulate-General of the People's Republic of China in Auckland and the Consulate-General of New Zealand in Shanghai and their respective consular districts.
 New Zealand signed the agreement on 8 June 1992.
 The Auckland PRC consulate opened in June 1992.

-In February 2021 the consulate was affected by a phony bomb threat made by individuals including those with the names of "张卫能 utoyo" and that of “full_discl0sure”, on an Auckland area events website Aucklife that they had taken over via hacking.
+In February 2021, the consulate was affected by a phony bomb threat made by individuals including those with the names of "张卫能 utoyo" and that of “full_discl0sure”, on an Auckland area events website Aucklife that they had taken over via hacking.
 Their motive was reportedly a punitive response against China due to COVID-19.

 Controversies

 30th anniversary of the Tiananmen Square protests

 In late July 2019, the media organisation Newsroom reported that the Vice Consul General Xiao Yewen had lobbied Auckland University of Technology (AUT) into cancelling an event commemorating the 30th anniversary of the Tiananmen Square massacre.
-Newsroom also reported that the Consulate-General had lobbied AUT and the University of Auckland into dropping the screening of a documentary criticizing the Confucius Institutes in 2018.
-While AUT went ahead with the screening, the University of Auckland canceled their screening.
+Newsroom also reported that the Consulate-General had lobbied AUT and the University of Auckland into dropping the screening of a documentary criticising the Confucius Institutes in 2018.
+While AUT went ahead with the screening, the University of Auckland cancelled their screening.